Risk Management | | Claudio Tartaglia | 5 min read

 The procurement function has spent a decade earning a seat at the strategic table.
 Supply chain disruptions, from COVID to the Red Sea shipping crisis, accelerated that recognition.
 CPOs now have the mandate.
 The question is whether they have the infrastructure to act on it.

-Resilience isn't a project with a completion date.
-It's an operating posture, one that demands continuous investment, honest self-assessment, and the organizational will to act on uncomfortable findings before the next disruption forces the issue.
+Resilience is not a project with a completion date.
+It is an operating posture, one that demands continuous investment, honest self-assessment, and the organizational will to act on uncomfortable findings before the next disruption forces the issue.

-The companies that get this right won't just survive the next shock.
-They'll gain market share while competitors scramble.
+The companies that get this right will not just survive the next shock.
+They will gain market share while competitors scramble.

 This article is for informational purposes only and does not constitute legal, financial, or procurement advice.
 Organizations should consult with qualified advisors before implementing strategies discussed here.
 SourcingTomorrow has no commercial relationship with companies mentioned unless explicitly stated.

 SourcingTomorrow covers the strategies, tools, and decisions shaping modern procurement.
-Explore our full resource library and join the conversation with procurement professionals navigating the same challenges, become a member of the SourcingTomorrow community today.
+Explore our full resource library and join the conversation with procurement professionals navigating the same challenges.

 Frequently Asked Questions